zeshan0603/Leaf-UI-Challenge/README.md

 ## Features
 - Responsive design for desktop and mobile devices.
 - Client-side validation to prevent submission of empty input fields and check for invalid usernames or emails.

-## License
-This project is licensed under the MIT License - see the [LICENSE](/path/to/LICENSE) file for details.